Davidonium/floridaman/infra/terraform/README.md

 # Terraform

-The terraform scripts create the necessary resources to have a working instance in amazon lightsail.
+Terraform scripts create the necessary resources to have a working instance in amazon lightsail.

-First the terraform.tfvars file is needed.
+First a terraform.tfvars file is needed.

 ```bash
 cp terraform.tfvars.dist terraform.tfvars